isomerpages/moh-hib/_help-and-resources/Implementation Timeline and Support.md

 <p>CS/DS Essentials</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Guidance on security measures for proper storage, access, use and sharing
+<p>Provide guidance on security measures to put in place for the proper storage,
-of health information</p>
+access, use and sharing of health information</p>
 </td>
 </tr>
 <tr>